munizlimap15/PROSLIDE_RIO/README.md

 **Acknowledgement:**

-While this project is currently self-funded and does not receive financial support, it is designed in alignment with the guidelines of the Brazilian National Council for Scientific and Technological Development (CNPq) and relates to the process number 234815/2014-0.
+While this project is currently self-funded and does not receive financial support, it is designed in alignment with the guidelines of the Brazilian National Council for Scientific and Technological Development (CNPq).
 The project team recognizes the vital role of CNPq in promoting scientific and technological development in Brazil and appreciates the framework it provides for research initiatives.

 <p align="center">
   <img